TheEliForbes/cronus-monitoring/scripts/README.md

 ### init.sh

+`sudo ./init.sh`

 This is your 'Swiss-Army-Script', it will handle all installation and configuration that is programatically possible, you're welcome.

 ### create.sh

+`./create.sh`

-This creates the stack from the given Helm Charts, and assumes that you have the needed 'setup' completed.
+Create the stack from the given Helm Charts, this assumes that you have the needed 'setup' completed.

 ### destroy.sh

+`./destroy.sh`

-This tears down the stack, if you ever need to do that due to extenuating circumstances.
+Tear down the stack, if you ever need to do that due to extenuating circumstances.

 ### upgrade.sh

 `./upgrade.sh`

-This is used for upgrading an existing stack when repo updates happen.
+Upgrade an existing stack when repo updates happen.

 ### installHelm.sh